ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/intro_to_python.md

 ## 2. Python Concepts - Sharing & Synthesizing

 We will go over many of these concepts in more detail in the coming weeks, so no problem if it takes a little time for them to make sense!
-(Notes will be added to these sections after class :))

 One note about the code snippets below: in Python, we can write comments by using the `#` symbol; anything after this symbol is not interpreted as code or executed.
 This can be a really convenient way to write notes to yourselves (or future developers!) when trying to understand code you wrote.